odpi/egeria-docs/site/docs/services/omvs/data-designer/overview.md

 --8<-- "snippets/content-status/in-development.md"

-# Data Discovery OMVS
+# Data Designer OMVS

-The Data Discovery Open Metadata View Services (OMVS) is a REST API that enables the caller to define and search for new data resources.
+The Data Designer Open Metadata View Services (OMVS) is a REST API that enables the caller to create schema definitions to describe the structure of data.

 ---8<-- "snippets/abbr.md"